mvaled/mvaled-github-io-sources/content/2025/starch.rst

 I've seen many ``.nix`` in other's github accounts to manage the different versions of Python, etc;
 while my team uses ``uv``.
 Of course, I know I could still use ``uv``, ``mise`` and other managers used in company.
 But at the same time I'm part of keeping our shared ``Makefile`` that should work in all our devs machines.
-Add NixOS to the mix my increase a bit my workload.
+Adding NixOS to the mix might increase a bit my workload.
 So before I made the jump I want to first be sure about the features I want to have in the desktop.

 Footnotes